 Your study permit must remain valid for the duration of your studies in Canada.
-To extend your study permit, apply 30 to 90 days in advance of expiration.
+If you will need to extend your study permit, we recommend that you submit your application for extension about 4 to 6 months in advance of expiration.

 Note: Your study permit will expire on the earlier of the following dates: the expiry date printed on your study permit or 90 days after you complete your studies.